mf-dom/dom-eternal/README.md

 - Becoming a maintainer

 ## Report bugs using Github's [issues](https://github.com/mf-dom/dom-eternal/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by opening a new issue.
+It's that easy!

 ## Write bug reports with detail, background, and sample code
 **Great Bug Reports** tend to have: